michaelijah/softcon-vagrant/README.md

 THIS VIRTUALIZATION USES NFS.
 NFS IS ONLY COMPATIBLE WITH A WINDOWS HOST BY USING A 3RD PARTY PLUGIN

-1. Install Vagrant `sudo dnf install vagrant` and Install libvirt `sudo dnf install libvirt`
+1. Install Vagrant `sudo dnf install vagrant`
+2. Install libvirt `sudo dnf install virt-install libvirt-python virt-manager virt-install libvirt-client`
-2. If you plan on unleashing your creation onto the open internet then you'll need to install nginx.
-Otherwise, you can skip step 2.
+3. If you plan on unleashing your creation onto the open internet then you'll need to install nginx.
+Otherwise, you can skip step 3.
    * `sudo dnf install nginx`
    * You'll need to setup your nginx as a reverse proxy.
 Change EXAMPLE and com to match the domain and tld (top-level domain) of your website.
 Save the text below in a file to /etc/nginx/conf.d/reverse_proxy.conf (or into your sites-enable/sites-available) hierarchy.
    * The below code example will proxy requests for jenkins.example.com to localhost:8080, nexus.example.com to localhost:8081, etc.